Sigma-Labs-XYZ/Example-Technical-Tests/palindromes/README.md

 Each task should be completed **before** moving on to the next:

 1. Identify if a string is a **palindrome** (reads the same backwards as forwards) or not.
 For example, "aha" is a palindrome but "camel" is not.
-   - Reversing the string is not permitted in any form as this is very ineffiecient.
+   - Reversing the string is not permitted in any form.
 This includes using `reverse()`, using slicing, writing a function that manually reverses it, or any other way of reversing a string).
 3. When determining if a string is a palindrome, strings should be treated as case-insensitive and all punctuation other than spaces should be ignored.
 For example, "racecar" and "Yay!" are palindromes, but "race car" and "sprout?" are not.
 4. Given a list of words, return only the ones that are palindromes.
 For example, an input of `["oh", "hah", "yep", "mm"]` would return `["hah", "mm"]`.
 5. Using the [Dictionary API](https://dictionaryapi.dev/), look up a given word and return a `dict` of information on that word.
 If the word is not found in the dictionary, raise a `ValueError`.